-- Determine financial requirements in order to learn how much investment may be required to handle development, manufacture, and marketing of the product and what the probable returns will be.
+- Determine financial requirements to learn how much investment may be required to handle the development, manufacture, and marketing of the product and the probable returns.

-All the above areas should be examined to appraise the idea from stand points of customer, market, and the over-all business.
+All the above areas should be examined to appraise the idea from the standpoints of the customer, market, and overall business.

 Once this is done, and if it appears sound to embark upon the idea, objectives should be established and responsibilities assigned.

-It is the intent of this section to present all the important factors that must be considered in the product design function in order to assure that the product is designed for production.
+This section intends to present all the important factors that must be considered in the product design function to ensure that the product is designed for production.